If I Don't Have You: Reception

-Music video and promotion

 Music video

+Background and synopsis

 A lyric video for the single was released on June 11, 2015.
 The lyrics are displayed on a series of black-and-white newspaper clippings and colored graphics.
 The single's cover art also includes the chorus and the first verse.
 An accompanying music video, directed by Darren Craig, was made available through Braxton's Vevo account on July 9, 2015, approximately two months following the single's release.
 Prior to its premiere, Braxton had shown a preview on her official website.

 The music video takes place in a brothel, in which the singer plays one of its prostitutes, along with her close friends Shateria Moragne-el, Khadijah Hagg, and Malika Haqq in similar roles.
 While discussing her character in the visual's narrative, Braxton explained "it doesn't necessarily mean that we're selling ourselves.
 It just means we're all looking for something".
 In the video, Braxton develops a one-sided relationship with one of the clients.
 A majority of the clip focuses on Braxton performing the song while modeling.
 It ends with the singer left alone while crying about her lost love.
 Even though the single's lyrics focus on missing a romantic partner, the video does not prominently feature a male lead.
 Braxton's mother also appears in the visual as one of the brothel's customers.

 American television personality NeNe Leakes appears as the brothel's madam in the video's opening sequence.
 In the visual, Nene orders Braxton and the other women to "get on their backs and make her money".
 Afiya Augustine noted that Nene's performance was heavily influenced by camp.
 During an interview with Entertainment Tonight, Braxton said that Leakes was the first person to call to participate in the video; she explained that if Leakes was unable to play the madam, then she would have altered the entire concept for the visuals.
 Braxton said that she intentionally made the time period for the video ambiguous to read as either the 1930s or 2015.
 When writing about the video's style, Wetpaint's Afiya Augustine attributed it as having a "jazzy, art deco, 1920s feel".
 Sophie Schillaci of Entertainment Tonight connected the video with the 1989 film Harlem Nights.

 The video received positive responses from critics.
 While he questioned how the visuals matched the song, Kevin Apaza of Direct Lyrics praised Braxton's wardrobe and appearance, writing that she "serv[ed] body, face and life throughout the whole of it".
 The clip was noted as having "diva-driven cinematic visuals" by Diamond Hillyer.